The Element Vanadium

 Vanadium, a trace mineral, is thought to be essential for humans in just microgram quantities.
 Foods like mushrooms, grains, parsley, and even beer and wine contain some vanadium, and humans consume about 0.01 milligrams per day.
 Humans may need very small amounts to promote normal bone growth.
 Studies are still being conducted on how vanadium affects the body, emphasizing the “may need”.
 However, larger doses of vanadium may be present in medications, especially for glucose metabolism and insulin regulation.

 Vanadium mimics insulin and according to “Vanadium & Diabetes, Benefit or Harm?”, can even replace insulin (check out their article here).
 Vanadium can help both Type 1 and Type 2 diabetic patients by improving insulin sensitivity.
-There are also many other benefits that vanadium is thought to exhibit, including lowering cholesterol levels, lowering blood pressure, and reducing the production of prostate cancer cells.
+There are also many other benefits that the element vanadium is thought to exhibit, including lowering cholesterol levels, lowering blood pressure, and reducing the production of prostate cancer cells.

 However, there are drawbacks to the effects vanadium has on the body.
 Vanadium has an anion called vanadate (v), which is structurally similar to the phosphate anion.
 Therefore, vanadate functions as a nonspecific competitive inhibitor of phosphatase.
 This means that vanadate can bind to a binding pocket of a substrate that would otherwise bind to a phosphate anion to produce an effect.
 Therefore, vanadate has the ability to inhibit some regulatory functions that depend on phosphatase.
-The benefits of using vanadium in medicine are still inconclusive, but there is definitely a lot of potential.
+The benefits of using vanadium in medicine are still inconclusive, but there is a lot of potential.

 Vanadium’s Applications in Today’s World

 Vanadium is one of the lesser-known metals, despite some of its great properties, including its malleability and resistance to corrosion.
-The primary use of vanadium is as a steel alloy additive; About 80% is used as ferrovanadium, which is an iron alloy consisting of anywhere between 35% to 80% of vanadium.
+The primary use of the element vanadium is as a steel alloy additive; About 80% is used as ferrovanadium, which is an iron alloy consisting of anywhere between 35% to 80% of vanadium.
 Adding vanadium to other metals is beneficial because just a small amount can tremendously increase its strength and resistance to corrosion while adding little weight.
 In addition, products containing vanadium are rust-resistant.
 Alloys like ferrovanadium are commonly used in the production of tool steels and vehicle parts, like car hoods.
 Vanadium is also added to titanium alloys to promote strength and protection from temperature changes (learn more about titanium here).
-The aviation industry prefers vanadium-titanium alloys for the production of its jet engines and spacecrafts.
+The aviation industry prefers vanadium-titanium alloys for the production of its jet engines and spacecraft.

 Additionally, it possesses low neutron absorption abilities, making it applicable for nuclear reactors.
 At the Russian National University of Science and Technology, material scientists have developed a steel-vanadium alloy for the purpose of it being used in the shells of nuclear reactor cores.
 Having vanadium as part of the steel alloy adds heat and radiation resistance for protection against the rather harsh environment of nuclear reactors.

 The second most important application of vanadium is its role as a catalyst.
 For example, to make sulfuric acid, sulfur dioxide has to first convert to sulfur trioxide.
 To do this, sulfur dioxide must be oxidized to a trioxide in the presence of vanadium oxide-containing air.
-The reason that vanadium is able to function as a catalyst is because it can change its oxidation number; When sulfur dioxide changes to sulfur trioxide, vanadium (V) oxide reduces to vanadium (IV) oxide, and then re-oxidzes to vanadium (V).
+The reason that vanadium is able to function as a catalyst is because it can change its oxidation number; When sulfur dioxide changes to sulfur trioxide, vanadium (V) oxide reduces to vanadium (IV) oxide, and then re-oxidizes to vanadium (V).

 History of Vanadium